 Dojo Point Winners

-Well done to the Dojo Point winners for this week:
+Well done to the Dojo Point winners for the last week of term:

 Sunnyhills Students are Helping to Raise Awareness About Threats to our Bee Population